- Off road parking

 Three bedrooms: 1 x double with basin, 2 x twin (one with basin).
 Bathroom with bath, shower, basin & WC.
 Fitted kitchen with separate dining area.
 Cosy sitting room with multi-fuel stove.

 Economy 7 central heating with multi-fuel stove in sitting room.
 Electric cooker, microwave, fridge, washing machine, tumble dryer (in barn in garden) TV, video, DVD player, PlayStation, radio.
 All fuel & power inc. in rent.
-Bed linen inc. in rent (beds will not be made up on arrival).
+Bed linen inc. in rent.
 Cot available.
 Storage for bikes in separate barn by arrangement.
 Off road parking for max.
 2 cars.
 Delightful cottage garden to three sides with bench seating, BBQ & garden furniture.
 Sorry, no pets & no smoking.
 Shop 6 miles, pub 10 mins walk.
 Note: No hen/stag or similar.

 About the location